 Useful On-Campus Resources & Links

-- Research, Innovation & Impact's Office of Societal Impact (website forthcoming) - contact Jen Fields, Director of the Office of Societal Impact
+- Research, Innovation & Impact's Office of Societal Impact - helps you view your work through the lens of societal impact, guiding you through the process of uncovering who might benefit from your work and how best to deliver usable products and information - contact Jen Fields, Director of the Office of Societal Impact.

 - Climate Assessment for the Southwest (CLIMAS) Webinar on Societal Impacts by Drs.
 Alison Meadow and Gigi Owens